AppFair/appfair.github.io/index.md

 ### Can I create App Extensions?

-Since the `project.xcodeproj` is not modifiable, any extensions that are added to your project will not be built by the `integrate-release` stages, and so cannot be included in the catalog.
+Since the `project.xcodeproj` is not modifiable, any extensions that are added to your project will not be built by the reproduction and validation stages, and so cannot be included in the catalog.

 For this reason, extensions are not yet supported.